RJW20/snake-ai-genetic-algorithm/README.md

-# Snake Ai: Genetic Algorithm
+# Snake AI: Genetic Algorithm
 Application of the Genetic Algorithm to the game Snake.

 ## Basic Requirements